React PDF annotations — A complete overview

 • Support for a plethora of web frameworks.
 This means the client doesn’t have to write APIs for multiple programming languages.

-Integrating PSPDFKit Annotations in React
+Integrating Nutrient annotations in React

 Now that you’ve learned all about annotations, in this section, you’ll use our React API to work with annotations.
-Since PSPDFKit supports many frameworks, you can even use JavaScript or Angular, since their code samples are similar to the ones shown in this post.
+Since Nutrient supports many frameworks, you can even use JavaScript or Angular, since their code samples are similar to the ones shown in this post.

 Requirements